Karmello/cat-start/README.md

 ## Info

-- this setup is best suited for development inside `Docker`, for that please use the `Dev Containers` vscode extension
+- this setup is best suited for development inside `Docker`
+- VSCode's `Dev Containers` extension will be useful

 ## Initial steps

-- install `Docker` on your machine and start it up
+- make sure you have `Docker` up on your machine
-- ask for the `personal access token (PAT)`
+- ask for `personal access token (PAT)` and `.env` file
-- ask about `.env` file
-- ask for `countries` and `question-categories` data
+- ask for `countries` and `question-categories` data collections

 ## How to startup